Zhaoyi-Yan/Shift-Net_pytorch/guides.md

-The code derives from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), which results in not quite readable.
+The code derives from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), which results in its some unreadability.
 I write this guide to give a brief description of our code.
+I hope this can help you understand our code more easily.

 # Structure of Shift-Net
 ## Two main scripts